Choosing healthy foods is a smart thing to do—no matter how old you are!

-One plan is called the USDA Food Patterns.
-It suggests that people 50 or older choose healthy foods every day from the following:
+The Dietary Guidelines suggests that people 50 or older choose foods every day from the following:

-What is the same as 1/2 cup of cut-up fruit?
-A 2-inch peach or 1/4 cup of dried fruit
+What is the same as a half cup of cut-up fruit?
+A fresh 2-inch peach or 16 grapes.

 What is the same as a cup of cut-up vegetables?
-Two cups of uncooked leafy vegetable
+Two cups of uncooked leafy vegetables.

 Grains—5 to 10 ounces

 What is the same as an ounce of grains?
-A small muffin, a slice of bread, a cup of flaked, ready-to-eat cereal, or ½ cup of cooked rice or pasta
+A small bagel, a slice of whole grain bread, a cup of flaked ready-to-eat cereal, or a half cup of cooked rice or pasta.

 Protein foods—5 to 7 ounces

 What is the same as an ounce of meat, fish, or poultry?
-One egg, ¼ cup of cooked beans or tofu, ½ ounce of nuts or seeds, or 1 tablespoon of peanut butter
+One egg, one fourth cup of cooked beans or tofu, a half ounce of nuts or seeds, or 1 tablespoon of peanut butter.

 Dairy foods—3 cups of fat-free or low-fat milk

 What is the same as 1 cup of milk?
-One cup of yogurt or 1-1/2 to 2 ounces of cheese.
-One cup of cottage cheese is the same as ½ cup of milk.
+One cup of plain yogurt or 1½ to 2 ounces of cheese.
+One cup of cottage cheese is the same as a half cup of milk.

 Oils—5 to 8 teaspoons

 What is the same as oil added during cooking?
-Foods like olives, nuts, and avocado have a lot of oil in them.
+Foods like olives, nuts, and avocados have a lot of oil in them.

-Solid fats and added sugars (SoFAS)—keep the amount of SoFAS small
+Solid fats and added sugars (SoFAS) and sodium (salt)—keep the amount of SoFAS and sodium small

-If you eat too many foods containing SoFAS, you will not have enough calories for the nutritious foods you should be eating.
+If you eat too many foods containing SoFAS, you will not have enough calories left for the more nutritious foods you should be eating.

-Your doctor may want you to follow a certain diet because you have a health problem like heart disease or diabetes .
-Or, you might have been told to avoid eating certain foods because they can change how well your medicines work.
-Talk to your doctor or a registered dietitian about foods you can eat instead.
+Your doctor may want you to follow a special diet because you have a health problem like heart disease or diabetes .
+Or, you might have been told to avoid eating some foods because they can change how well your medicines work.
+Talk with your doctor or a registered dietitian—a nutrition specialist—about foods you can eat instead.

 Here’s a tip: Stay away from “empty calories.”
 These are foods and drinks with a lot of calories but not many nutrients—for example, chips, cookies, soda, and alcohol.